Beyond Bengaluru: India’s Next GCC Cities (2025–2026)

 Factor | Tier-I Cities | Tier-II/III Cities |

-Talent | Deep and diverse in tech, finance, life sciences | Specialized clusters in engineering, pharma, finance |
+Talent | Diverse pools in tech, finance, life sciences | Specialized clusters (engineering, BFSI, pharma) |

 Cost | High operational costs | 20–40% lower costs |